This article is part of the The 5 Major “Isms” of the Modern World series.

 If we are to have a modern reformation, we must learn to think Christianly.

-This excerpt was adapted from Whatever Happened to The Gospel of Grace?: Rediscovering the Doctrines That Shook the World by James Montgomery Boice.
+This article was adapted from Whatever Happened to The Gospel of Grace?: Rediscovering the Doctrines That Shook the World by James Montgomery Boice.